-You can’t get human immunodeficiency virus (HIV) from kissing because the virus cannot be transmitted through saliva.
-Other bodily fluids, however, may spread the virus.
+No, you can’t get human immunodeficiency virus (HIV) from kissing because the virus can’t be transmitted through saliva.
+But other bodily fluids may spread HIV.

-Only certain body fluids — blood, semen, vaginal fluid, anal fluid, and breast milk — can spread HIV.
-It can’t be transmitted via saliva, sweat, skin, feces, or urine.
+It can’t be transmitted through saliva, sweat, skin, feces, or urine.

 So, there’s no risk of getting HIV from regular social contact, such as closed-mouth kissing, shaking hands, sharing drinks, or hugging, because those bodily fluids aren’t exchanged during these activities.

-HIV can also be transmitted by sharing needles and using blood containing HIV.
+HIV can also be transmitted by sharing needles with someone living with HIV who has a detectable viral load.

-Pregnant people with HIV can transmit the virus to their child during pregnancy, delivery, and breastfeeding.
-But many people living with HIV are able to have healthy, HIV-negative babies by getting good prenatal care.
+Pregnant people living with HIV can transmit the virus to their child during pregnancy, vaginal delivery, and breastfeeding.
+But many people living with HIV have healthy, HIV-negative babies with good prenatal care.

 HIV isn’t like a cold or flu virus.
-It can only be transmitted when certain fluids from an HIV-positive person move directly into the bloodstream or through mucous membranes of an HIV-negative person.
+It can only be transmitted when certain fluids from a person living with HIV who has a detectable viral load move directly into the bloodstream or through the mucous membranes of an HIV-negative person.

 Tears, saliva, sweat, and casual skin-to-skin contact can’t transmit HIV.

-There’s also no need to be afraid of getting HIV from any of the following.
+There’s also no need to be concerned about getting HIV from any of the following.

 Kissing

-Saliva carries minuscule traces of the virus, but this isn’t considered harmful.
-Saliva contains enzymes that break down the virus before it has a chance to spread.
-Kissing, even “French” or open-mouth kissing, won’t transmit HIV.
+Saliva carries very small traces of the virus, but this isn’t considered harmful.
+Saliva contains enzymes that break down the virus before it can spread.
+Even “French” or open-mouth kissing won’t transmit HIV.

-Blood, however, does carry HIV.
-In the rare case that an HIV-positive person has blood in their mouth — and the person receiving an open-mouth kiss has an actively bleeding wound in the mouth too (such as bleeding gums, cuts, or open sores) — an open-mouth kiss could result in transmission of the virus.
-However, there’s only
+But blood does carry HIV.
+In the rare case that a person living with HIV has blood in their mouth from open sores — and the person receiving an open-mouth kiss has an actively bleeding wound in the mouth too (such as bleeding gums, cuts, or open sores) — an open-mouth kiss may transmit the virus.
+But there’s only one documented case of this, reported in the 1990s.

 Through the air

 HIV doesn’t spread through the air like a cold or flu virus.
-So, HIV can’t be transmitted if an HIV-positive person sneezes, coughs, laughs, or breathes nearby.
+So, HIV can’t be transmitted if someone with it sneezes, coughs, laughs, or breathes nearby.

 Shaking hands

-The HIV virus doesn’t live on the skin of an HIV-positive person and can’t live very long outside the body.
+The virus doesn’t live on the skin of people living with HIV and can’t live in an active state for very long outside the body.
 Shaking the hand of a person with HIV won’t spread the virus.

 Sharing toilets or baths

 HIV isn’t spread through urine or feces, sweat, or skin.
-Sharing a toilet or bath with an HIV-positive person carries no risk of transmission.
-Sharing swimming pools, saunas, or hot tubs with an HIV-positive person is also safe.
+Sharing a toilet or bath with someone living with HIV carries no risk of transmission.
+Sharing swimming pools, saunas, or hot tubs with people living with HIV is also safe.

 Sharing food or drinks